d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 ## Instantiating a Network

-To begin, let's instantiate an MLP.
+To begin, let us instantiate an MLP.

 ```{.python .input}
 from mxnet import init, np, npx